volkamerlab/volkamerlab_org/content/positions/_index.md

 ## Others
 If you are interested in one of our topics and would like to collaborate, you are welcome to write us an email.
-Please contact Paula Kramer (paula.kramer[at]cs.uni-saarland.de) or Floriane Odje (floriane.odje[at]uni-saarland.de), and CC our secretary, Stephanie Wessinger, at stefanie.wessinger[at]@uni-saarland.de.
+Please send an email to [volkamer@cs.uni-saarland.de](mailto:volkamer@cs.uni-saarland.de), and CC our secretary, Stefanie Wessinger, at [stefanie.wessinger@uni-saarland.de](mailto:stefanie.wessinger@uni-saarland.de).